adrinux/HuMC/README.md

 - 'hum -u' Update the sites/conf directory working - copy.
 - 'hum -p' Update sites/sitename working copies including checking out any new sites.
 - 'hum -j' Update node_modules in theme folders (use after hum -p).
+- 'hum -n sitename' Creates a new site in sites/sitename with config file in sites/conf/sitename.conf.
 - 'hum -l' List sites.
 - 'hum -k' Clean sites/ directory.
 Any site found in sites/ but without a matching sitename.conf will be archived.
 - 'hum -a' Archive site.
 Creates a tar+zip of the named site and moves it to archived/ then removes the sitename.conf file and updates plus pushes changes to the conf repository.